Guy Maier: Early life

-Guy (Silas) Maier was born in Buffalo, New York, the son of John Maier, a retail shoe dealer, and his wife, Eva D. Maier.
+Guy Maier was born in Buffalo, New York, the son of John Maier, a retail shoe dealer, and his wife, Eva D. Maier.
 As a boy, he aspired to be a Presbyterian minister, but his musical talent turned him in the direction of the piano and the organ.
-He enrolled at the New England Conservatory of Music in Boston, where he studied piano with Carl Baermann (1839–1913), a friend and pupil of Franz Liszt.
-In Boston, Maier met Lee Pattison (1890–1966), a recent New England Conservatory graduate who was also a fine pianist.
+He enrolled at the New England Conservatory of Music in Boston, where he studied piano with Carl Baermann, a friend and pupil of Franz Liszt.
+In Boston, Maier met Lee Pattison, a recent New England Conservatory graduate who was also a fine pianist.

-Following Maier's graduation in 1913, Maier and Pattison left together for Europe, where they hoped to become pupils of Harold Bauer (1873–1951), Josef Hofmann (1876–1957), or Arthur Schnabel (1882–1951), all eminent pianists of the time.
+Following Maier's graduation in 1913, Maier and Pattison left together for Europe, where they hoped to become pupils of Harold Bauer, Josef Hofmann, or Artur Schnabel, all eminent pianists of the time.
 They found that Bauer was away and Hofmann took no pupils, but Schnabel agreed to teach them.
 So they went to Berlin, where Schnabel coached them for about a year.
 In Berlin, Schnabel and Maier formed a friendship that endured until Schnabel's death.
 Maier and Pattison returned to Boston in 1914, where Maier made his solo debut as a concert pianist.

+Career

 Maier and Pattison

-After Maier and Pattison heard a two-piano performance by Harold Bauer (1873-1951) and Ossip Gabrilowitsch (1878–1936), they began to play together.
+After Maier and Pattison heard a two-piano performance by Harold Bauer and Ossip Gabrilowitsch, they began to play together.
 When the United States entered World War I, Maier volunteered for the entertainment service of the YMCA, and Pattison joined the infantry.
 In France, they gave two-piano recitals for American troops.
 After the armistice, they gave a recital in Paris that was attended by President Woodrow Wilson and French Premier Georges Clemenceau.

 Playing classic works from the two-piano repertory in addition to their own arrangements of the works of great composers, Maier and Pattison traveled widely through the 1920s, giving two-piano concerts in the United States and Europe.